 the more plants you can play with,

-the longer the miniature garden will stay together, and it will be more fun and rewarding. “
+the longer the miniature garden will stay together,

 Now, don’t scrimp on your miniature garden pot.
 Consider it an investment.
 You have to look at it for years so choose a nice one that you really like.
 We recommend minimum 8″ wide x 8″ deep for a one tree and one bedding plant.
 The bigger the pot, the more plants you can play with, the longer the garden will stay together, and the more fun and rewarding the miniature garden.
 Make sure the pot has a drainage hole or understand the plant’s needs with no drainage hole.

 Now run, don’t walk, to your local independent garden center (I’ve always wanted to say that) and see what pots they recommend for your area.
 Get that pretty bowl for a table-top centerpiece AND that tall welcome pot for the front door, and get your miniature garden on.

 Find your plants, parts and pieces for your miniature garden here in our store.